-Low growing perennials with attractive flowers, Lewisia are a spring flowering plant with attractive flowers in a range of colours.
+Lewisia is a spreading perennial grown for the attractive flowers as well as the foliage, they are a spring flowering plant with attractive flowers in a range of colours.

-Colourful little rock garden plants Lewisia are mainly found in nurseries as hybrid forms.
+Colourful little rock garden plants they are mainly found in nurseries as hybrid forms.

 A small perennial plant from the Rocky Mountains where they are known as ‘ Siskiyou Lewisia’ and ‘Bitter Root’, they form attractive rosettes of green foliage, with flowers rising well above in spring.